wacky6/EventSource/README.md

 EventSource
 ===
-A constrained but fast EventEmitter alternative
+A constrained but fast EventEmitter alternative.

+Don't get confused with W3 EventSource!
+This is a EventEmitter alternative (for simple situations).
+Not Server-Sent-Event!

 ## Goal
 * No event name